Explainer

 System Check

-The System Check provides at-a-glance information about the hardware connections within the Guac & Chips, Tortilla, or Salsa 2 Booth so that you know that everything is good to go or gives you a heads up if something is not working as expected.
+The System Check provides at-a-glance information about the hardware connections within the Guac Photo Booth, Chips Printer, Tortilla 360 Booth, or Salsa 2 Photo Booth, confirming that everything is ready or flagging any issues that may appear.

 The system will check if: